 I can’t hold my girlfriend’s gaze any longer.
 If only I had witnessed every interaction that Alazne had with our ghost, I would have been able, maybe, to weave a lie around the facts my girlfriend learned, likely because Kateryna fucked up and said something she shouldn’t.
 But it could be the case that Alazne knows some detail I haven’t predicted, or maybe Kat made something up that I would end up contradicting.
 I’m paralyzed.

-“You… know this Irene as well, Asier,” Alazne says with a disheartened tone.
+“You… know this Irene as well, Asier,” Alazne says, disheartened.
 “And yet you clearly don’t want to tell me about her, or other stuff you have withheld.
 I don’t understand why.”

 I simply can’t tell her the truth, and I’m coming up blank on a good lie.
-I feel like a simple animal caught in the headlights of the truck that’s about to wipe it out.
+I feel like a beast caught in the headlights of the truck that’s about to wipe it out.

 Alazne squeezes my hand.
 She tries to get me to look at her, but I don’t.